Plasma193/plasma193/README.md

 ### Hi there 👋
 # I'm Luke Pasma
 I'm a Software Development Manager located in the Detroit Metro area of Michigan.
 I've got 10+ years of experience in the Software world, but the recent half of that has been as a Manager.
-I love making my teams into the happiest abd best teams they can be.
+I love making my teams into the happiest and best teams they can be.

 ## Technology I'm using/used